fossasia/wp-rotatingtweets/readme.txt

 If you'd like to see what it looks like in action, you can [see the plug-in working here](http://www.martintod.org.uk/2012/05/29/new-twitter-plugin-to-show-tweets-in-rotation/).
 == Installation ==
+= Installation =
 1. Upload the contents of `rotatingtweets.zip` to the `/wp-content/plugins/` directory or use the Wordpress installer
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Place a shortcode such `[rotatingtweets screen_name='mpntod']` in your post or page, or use a widget

+= Set-up =
+Options include:

+1. Going to the Widgets menu on the admin page and adding the Rotating Tweets widget.
+Options include the name of the Twitter account to show, whether to show retweets and the speed of rotation.
+1. Using the basic Rotating Tweets shortcode, for example `[rotatingtweets screen_name='mpntod']`
+1. Using a more complicated Rotating Tweets shortcode, for example `[rotatingtweets screen_name='mpntod' include_rts='1' tweet_count='7' timeout='3000']`

+= Variables =
 Possible variables for the shortcode include:

 * `screen_name` = Twitter user name - required